-Aside from Augusta National and Pebble Beach, perhaps no professional golf arena is more instantly recognizable than The Players Stadium Course at TPC Sawgrass.
-At a glance, golf fans can identify not just the climactic holes at the TPC (as it’s commonly been called since its genre-bending architecture was unleashed on the world in 1980, and then upon the pros two years later), but also the critical shots needed to play them.
+With the exceptions of Augusta National, Pebble Beach and the Old Course at St. Andrews, perhaps no professional golf arena is more instantly recognizable than The Players Stadium Course at TPC Sawgrass.
+At a glance, golf fans can identify not just the climactic holes at the TPC—as it has commonly been called since its genre-bending architecture was unleashed on the world in 1980, and then upon the pros two years later—but also the critical shots needed to play them.

-Almost everyone knows how the par-4½ sixteenth (even more of a a par-4½ than Augusta’s 13th) can launch a championship run, how the island green 17th can sink one, and how the home hole is a coronation for winners who can survive it.
+Almost everyone knows how the par-4½ 16th (even more of a par 4½ than Augusta’s 13th) can launch a championship run, how the island-green 17th can sink one and how the home hole is a coronation for winners who can survive it.
 But just to get into that final theater of the absurd with a chance for victory requires a long, gut-wrenching journey of well-played and well-thought-out maneuvers.

-From Jerry Pate to Craig Perks to Rory McIlroy, these lesser-known shots around the TPC have taken the measure of each champion’s nerve and execution long before the final three holes were breached.
+From Jerry Pate to Craig Perks to Rory McIlroy, past champions have seen their nerves tested by these lesser-known shots long before the final three holes were breached.
 From the very beginning at Sawgrass, there’s no flinching.
 Let’s take a look.